Sid James: Personal life

 Goodwin claims that James fathered two illegitimate children during his marriage to Toots Delmont, to separate women, that were born in Rhodesia after his father-in-law paid them off.
 A third child, born to a stylist from James' salon and conceived before the divorce, was born in Cape Town in 1941.
 Goodwin also claims that James once struck Delmont when she revealed she was pregnant.

-During his marriage to Assan he had a well-publicised three year affair with his Carry On co-star Barbara Windsor.
+During his third marriage, James had an affair with Carry On co-star Barbara Windsor.
 The affair was dramatised in the 1998 stage play Cleo, Camping, Emmanuelle and Dick and its 2000 television adaptation Cor, Blimey!.
-James's obsession with Windsor was such that it was rumoured that her then husband, Ronnie Knight, had all of James's furniture rearranged at home as a subtle threat and, on another occasion, put an axe in James's floor, but close friends of the time, including Vince Powell and William G. Stewart, dismissed the suggestions.
+James's obsession with Windsor was such that it was rumoured that her then-husband, gangster Ronnie Knight, had all of James's furniture rearranged at home as a subtle threat; on another occasion, Knight was rumoured to have embedded an axe in James's floor.
+Close friends of James at the time, including Vince Powell and William G. Stewart, dismissed these suggestions.

-James was an inveterate and largely unsuccessful gambler, having been introduced to the pastime by his uncle, Louis Cohen.
+James was an inveterate and largely unsuccessful gambler, having been introduced to the activity by his uncle, Louis Cohen.
 James lost tens of thousands of pounds over his lifetime.
-His gambling addiction was such that he had an agreement with his agent, Michael Sullivan, under which his wife was not told how much he was being paid, so that a portion could be set aside for gambling.
+His gambling addiction was such that he had an agreement with his agent, Michael Sullivan, under which his wife was not told how much he was being paid so that a portion could be set aside for gambling.